Internet Money Records

-Internet Money has been responsible for multiple songs that have charted on the Billboard Hot 100.
-Members of the collective have frequently produced for artists such as Lil Tecca, Juice Wrld, Trippie Redd, The Kid Laroi, Lil Tjay and YoungBoy Never Broke Again, among others.
-On August 28, 2020, Internet Money released their debut album, B4 the Storm, which charted at number 10 on the Billboard 200.
-The album produced the top-10 single, "Lemonade", a collaboration with Gunna, Don Toliver, and Nav, which charted at number six on the Hot 100.
-Their beats are widely known for their heavy use of the 808.
+As a collective outfit, Internet Money has produced for multiple songs that have proved commercially successful on the Billboard Hot 100.
+Members of the collective have produced for artists such as Lil Tecca, Juice Wrld, Trippie Redd, the Kid Laroi, Lil Tjay and YoungBoy Never Broke Again, among others.
+On August 28, 2020, Internet Money released their debut album, B4 the Storm, which peaked at number ten on the Billboard 200.
+It was supported by the single, "Lemonade" (with Gunna, Don Toliver, and Nav), which peaked at number six on the Billboard Hot 100.
+Their beats are known for their heavy use of the 808.